Jet fighter generations: Classification

-First generation (1940s)
+First

 The earliest jet fighters appeared during and after the last years of World War II.
-They were similar in most respects to their piston-engined contemporaries, having straight, unswept wings and being of wood and/or light alloy construction.
+They were similar in most respects to their piston-engined contemporaries, having straight, effectively unswept wings and being of wood and/or light alloy construction.
 (The Me 262 had a lightly swept wing, but this was done principally to achieve balance, and the sweep was deliberately kept too little to have a significant aerodynamic effect.)
 They had little or no avionics, with their primary armament being manually-controlled guns.
 The Heinkel He 162 and Gloster Meteor also saw wartime service, while types such as the de Havilland Vampire and Lockheed F-80 were still working up to operational service when the war ended.

 The introduction of the swept wing allowed transonic speeds to be reached, but controllability was often limited at such speeds.
 These aircraft were typically aimed at the air-superiority interceptor role.
-Notable types which took part in the Korean War of 1950-53 include the Soviet Mikoyan-Gurevich MiG-15 and the North American F-86 Sabre.
+Notable types which took part in the Korean War of 1950–1953 include the Soviet Mikoyan-Gurevich MiG-15 and the North American F-86 Sabre.
 The Hawker Hunter appeared too late for the war but was widely used and took part in several later ones.

-Second generation (1950s)
+Second

-The Korean War of 1950-1953 forced a major rethink.
+The Korean War of 1950–1953 forced a major reconsideration of aircraft design.
 Guns proved unsuitable at such high speeds, while the need for multirole capability in battlefield support was rediscovered.
-Interceptor types emerging after the war used after-burning engines to give Mach 2 performance, while radar and infrared homing missiles greatly improved their accuracy and firepower.
-The American Century series such as the Lockheed F-104 Starfighter, as well as the Russian MiG-21, English Electric Lightning and French Dassault Mirage III were typical of this era.
+Interceptor-type aircraft emerging after the war used after-burning engines to give Mach 2 performance, while radar and infrared homing missiles greatly improved their accuracy and firepower.
+The U.S. Century Series such as the Lockheed F-104 Starfighter, as well as the Russian MiG-21, English Electric Lightning, and French Dassault Mirage III were typical of this era.
 Many types were soon compromised by adaptations for battlefield support roles, and some of these would persist in new variants for multiple generations.

-Third generation (1960s)
+Third

-The next generation of fighters were designed from the start to be multi-role.
-They were expected to carry a wide range of weapons and other ordnance, such as air-to-ground missiles and laser-guided bombs, while also being able to engage in air-to-air interception beyond visual range.
-Their supporting avionics included pulse-doppler radar, off-sight targeting and terrain-warning systems.
+Many third generation fighters were designed with the intent of having multi-role capabilities.
+Aircraft of this era were expected to carry a wide range of weapons and other ordnance, such as air-to-ground missiles and laser-guided bombs, while also being able to engage in air-to-air interception beyond visual range.
+This generation of fighters also brought forth numerous improvements in supporting avionics, including pulse-doppler radar, off-sight targeting, and terrain-warning systems.

-The advent of more economical turbofan engines brought extended range and sortie times, while increased thrust could only partly deliver better performance and manoeuvrability across the speed range.
+The advent of more economical turbofan engines brought extended range and sortie times, while increased thrust could only partly deliver better performance and maneuvrability across the speed range.
 Some designers resorted to variable geometry or vectored thrust in an attempt to reconcile these opposites.
-Types such as the McDonnell Douglas F-4 Phantom, General Dynamics F-111, Mikoyan-Gurevich MiG-23, Sukhoi Su-17, Shenyang J-8, and Hawker Siddeley Harrier had varying degrees of success.
+Types such as the McDonnell Douglas F-4 Phantom, Mikoyan-Gurevich MiG-23, Sukhoi Su-17, Shenyang J-8, and Hawker Siddeley Harrier had varying degrees of success.